 You could be dehydrated right now even though you don’t feel it.

-How Much Water Should You Drink A Day 8 Glass Is NOT Enough!
+How Much Water Should You Drink A Day?
+It Isn’t 8 Glasses!

 How much water should you drink a day has almost 1 billion google results.
 I guess people really don’t know, well that’s where we step in.
 I can almost guaranteed that you are dehydrated at this very moment without even realizing it!

 Water is life; it has the power to create and take life.
 Without water, trillions and trillions of species and life would be dead and extinct.
 Our universe would be lifeless without water, plain boring, and maybe meaningless.